 As a safety precaution, it is recommended that you take a copy of your passport and credit card/s in the event that these items become lost or stolen.
 This will assist with reporting these items to your financial institution or police.

-Refer to www.immigration.govt.nz for the most up to date information for travellers visiting New Zealand.
+The below reference sites hold the most up to date information for travellers visiting New Zealand:

 Prescriptions and Medications